Hands-on community based education

 Farm Visits

-If your school already has a garden program or does not have the capacity to commit to the Edible Garden Education Program right now, Loutet Farm visits are a great alternative.
+If your school already has a garden program or does not have the capacity to commit to that right now, Loutet Farm visits are a great alternative.

 We also welcome summer camps, and clubs!